n-crespo/nvim-config/README.md

 Some interesting things in this configuration are:

-- The entire `keymaps.lua` file (plugin specific, very much personal preference)(but some of them are *muah*)
+- The entire `keymaps.lua` file (plugin specific, very much personal preference)(but some of them are _muah_)
 - Some of the `options.lua` file (not plugin specific, everyone should use these regardless of your config)
-- The plugins MdMaker, UndoTree, LazyGit, and Mini Files are cool
+- The plugins Rnvimr, UndoTree, LazyGit, and Mini Files are cool
 - With this config I consistently have a ~30ms startup time.
-(100ms+ are rookie numbers)
+(Edit: I used to, then I made my theme look nice and started caring a lot less)
 - The "NEOVIM" text on the startup screen took way too long to get working, but it looks sick (uses plugin called Alpha)
-- Lualine now shows 12-hour time (*\'murica*)
+- Lualine now shows 12-hour time (_\'murica_)
-- I use the carbonfox theme
+- I use the onedarkpro theme with some much needed modifications (in init.lua)
 - the vim-table-mode plugin is awesome
 - check recent commits for other cool stuff I found